maxxiimo/the-front-end-manifesto/foundation-markup.md

 ### What to Put in \<head>

-If you haven't already noticed, there is a lot of commented out code in [_head.html.haml][_head].
-The reason for this is that there are a lot of things that you can add to this file, but might not need.
-I provide the bare minimum, and everything else, commented out, just in case you need it.
+If you haven't already noticed, there is quite a bit of commented code in [_head.html.haml][_head].
+The reason for this is that there are a lot of things that can be added to this file, but might not be needed.
+I provide the bare minimum.
+Everything else, commented out, is just there in case it's needed.
+Feel free to cherry pick through this commented code and delete what you do not need.

-For an explanation on what this stuff is/does check out:
+For an explanation on what some of this code does check out:

 - [Helpful things to keep in your \<head>][Helpful Things]